 Earlier this year, I was thrilled to be shortlisted for the PMSA’s annual Marsh Award for Excellence in Public Sculpture and Fountains.

 Last week, I went along to a ceremony in London to hear the winners announced.
 I was absolutely delighted to find out I had won my category!
-Goodman’s Fields Horses scooped the Excellence in Public Fountains Award.
+Goodman’s Fields Horses scooped the Excellence in Public Sculptures and Fountains Award.
 It is presented to a fountain or water feature installed in a public place in the last five years.
 I share the award with Ustigate Ltd, who worked with me on the project.
 They created a system of strategically placed water jets that suggest my bronze horses are galloping through water.

 Brian Marsh OBE, of the Marsh Christian Trust, read out a citation before presenting the award.
 This is what he said about my Goodman’s Fields Horses: